How do you choose where to lay your head for the night?

 The not so good

 - Same, same.
-Wherever you go in the world, one room looks much like any other.
+Wherever you go in the world, one room looks much like another.
 The flipside of predictability is boredom and a lack of character.

 - Price.
 Even a budget hotel will be significantly more expensive than a private room in a hostel, let alone a bed in a dorm.